 Sticky Cream Cheese Cinnamon Rolls

 Over the past 12 years I’ve made a lot of different cinnamon roll recipes.
-I’ve tried different types of dough, some fillings with nuts, some without, different frostings and glazes… this Sticky Cream Cheese Cinnamon rolls recipe is the BEST recipe.
+I’ve tried different types of dough, some fillings with nuts, some without, different frostings and glazes… this Sticky Cream Cheese Cinnamon rolls recipe is the best recipe I’ve found.
 The dough is so fluffy and light it rises quickly and makes for the softest pull-apart bready portion of the roll.
 But the filling is gooey enough that while the outside layers of roll are bready and light, the inside is gooey and dripping with melted cinnamon/sugar/butter mixture.
 Also a cream cheese frosting is a must, but I’ve found it’s best to make it a little differently than a traditional cream cheese buttercream—so it melts better on the top of each roll.
 Okay now that I’m salivating (!)
 I’ll get into the recipe.

 First off, I start with the Lion House roll recipe for the dough.
-Of any dough I’ve made this is ALWAYS the best.
+Of any dough I’ve made this is always the best.
 It has an egg and melted butter and powdered milk in it so the dough is super soft, and I add extra yeast so it rises quickly and softly.
 Don’t roll the dough too thin so the cinnamon rolls stay fluffy.
 And be sure to frost when warm so that frosting runs down into the center.
 Drooling!

 *New technique I just tried in 2018 – for the filling, I mix the brown sugar, butter, and cinnamon into a paste before spreading on the dough.
-This keeps it from falling out and keeps the filling THICK!
+This keeps it from falling out and keeps the filling thick.

 Sticky Cream Cheese Cinnamon Rolls